Skip to main content

 FOLLOW-UP RECOMMENDATIONS

-Return to work/school 10 to 14 days after onset of symptoms with diligence to hygiene (patients remain infectious for up to 4 weeks from symptom onset).
+Return to work/school 10 to 14 days after onset of symptoms.
+Maintain hygiene as patients remain infectious for up to 4 weeks from symptom onset.

 Patient Monitoring